pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 </table>
 </div>

+We can see how many rows and columns are in this dataset using the [`.shape()` method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.shape.html).

 ```python
 player_info.shape
 ```

     (1009, 5)

 This dataset contains 1,009 rows and 5 columns.
 Here's a quick description of each column:
-  - PLAYER_NAME: The name of the basketball player.
+  - *Player* - The name of the basketball player.
-  - Team: The name of the basketball team the player is associated with, including the conference they belong to.
+  - *Team* - The name of the basketball team the player is associated with, including the conference they belong to.
-  - Class: The classification or academic year of the player (e.g., freshman, sophomore, junior, senior).
+  - *Class* - The academic year of the player (freshman, sophomore, junior, senior).
-  - Height: The height of the player in a standardized format (e.g., feet-inches or centimeters).
+  - *Height* - The height of the player in feet-inches.
-  - Position: The playing position of the player on the basketball court (e.g., point guard, shooting guard, small forward, power forward, center).
+  - *Position* - The playing position of the player on the basketball court (guard, forward, center).

 ## Acquiring Player Statistics Data
 As mentioned before, the player statistics data can be obtained by making API requests to the [Yahoo Sports API](https://sports.yahoo.com/ncaaw/stats/individual/?selectedTable=0&leagueStructure=ncaaw.struct.div.1&sortStatId=FREE_THROWS_MADE).
 There are a variety of API endpoints available for sports data, but today we'll be using the Yahoo Sports API since it is free and contains all of the player statistics in one convenient result.